jonahseguin/Payload/README.md

 - Failure handling
 - User configurable settings
 - Custom error & debug handling
-- Multiple types of caches for Unique Player Profiles (persistant), Objects (persistant or non-persistant), and Simple Players (non-persistant)
+- Two types of caches for Unique Player Profiles & Persistent or Non-Persistent Objects
 - Fast & easy to use across multiple services, plugins, and servers
+- Seamless integration into networks or standalone servers
+- Bungee/LilyPad/etc. (any network suite) support via use of a custom handshaking protocol & Redis pub/sub